 In this day and age, nearly everything can be boiled down to a number—company bottom line, performance, sales goal, or target growth rate, to name a few.
+Rarely do we find metrics measuring company culture.
 Has it improved or worsened over the past year?

 To start with, what is company culture?
 Some say it is what happens when the supervisor leaves the room.
 Some say it is the way the company values its people.
 Some say it is the flexibility you get to balance your work and life.
 Some say it is the quality of peers and managers you work with.
 Some say it is the available growth opportunities.
 Some say it is the politics—or lack thereof.
 Some say it is the offer of challenging project opportunities.
 Some say it is the diversity of people in the organization.